Campus-Castolo/m143/backup-project/README.md

     From: Éric Doulmont, Head of Engineering OrgInv <éric.doulmont@orginv.com>
     Sent: Monday, September 4, 2023 10:00:01 AM
     To: customer service, IMAM Institution <customer.service@imam.com>
-    Subject: Business proposal migration from on-premise to cloud
+    Subject: Business proposal part migration from on-premise to cloud

     Dear IMAM customer service team,

     We contact you, due to a deciscion we made last year during our annual management meeting.
 Together we have made the executive desicion that it would be more cost effective, to downscale our on-prem infrastructure and migrate to a cloud-based enviornment.

-    Since this is a large scale project for us we have made a bulletlist of what need to be done:
+    Since this is a large scale project for us we have made a bulletlist of what needs to be done:

     • Analyzing the current state of the OrgInv Infrastructure
     • Optimizing the OrgInv Infrastructure and creating a plan for the optimized infrastructure.
     • Drafting a cost-estimation
-    • The creation of a graphic that allows one to have a high-level overview over the cloud-based infrastructure
+    • The creation of a graphic that allows one to have a high-level overview over the cloud-based infrastructure.
+    • The Creation of a graphic that allows one to have a deep-level overview over the cloud-based infrastructure.
+    • Overseeing and leading the migration process
+    • Documenting the migration process in form of a documentation.
+    • Educating the inten IT-staff on the new changes
+    • Maintaining and monitor the cloud enviornment for the adjustment period (approx. 4 Weeks)

+    We have attached a plan of our existing on-premise infrastructure.

+    If you are interested in our job offer, kindly get in touch with us within 14 business days.
+Additionally, we kindly request that you provide us with a quota.

+    Upon receiving your quota, we will assess your suitability as a candidate for our organization.
+We will then inform you of our decision and further details.
+Regardless of the outcome, we wish you the best of luck in your endeavors.

+    Kind Regards

+    Éric Doulmont
+    Head of Engineering
+    OrgInv Corporation
+    Genéve, Rue de Rhône 29

+As you can see from this email that Éric Doulmont has sent me I was given a potential job offer, by migrating an existing on premise infrastructure into the cloud.

+He also tasked me to create an quota [in ger.
+Offerte] this means that I have to make a rough estimate of all the cost ± 2500 CHF. <br>
+This includes the following things:

+* Estimated cost for EC2
+    * Estimated cost for application servers
+    * Estimated cost for front-end servers
+* Estimated cost for S3 Buckets/S3 Selects
+    * Estimated cost for S3 Select retrievals
+    * Estimated cost for S3 Select
+* Estimated cost for Amazon Aurora MySQL-Compatible DB
+* Estimated cost for Amazon Route 53
+* Estimated cost for AWS Shield
+* Estimated cost for AWS Secrets Manager

+These are only the rudementary services that have to be included for the AWS Cloud.
+However the quota doesn't only contain the cost for the services but the manpower as well.<br>

+## Initial planning phase
+For the initial planning phase I have to draft a quota, in which I'll list all the costs regarding the part migration as per guidelines of OrgInv Corporation.